-It can be immediately seen from the above expression that A's welfare under integration decreases in c.11 Since cultural distance negatively affects the welfare both under integration and outsourcing, it is not a priori clear whether or not a larger c leads to a higher propensity of integration.
+It can be immediately seen from the above expression that A's welfare under integration decreases in c.
+Since cultural distance negatively affects the welfare both under integration and outsourcing, it is not a priori clear whether or not a larger c leads to a higher propensity of integration.
 To formally address this question, we define $\Theta_A(c) \equiv \frac{W_A^I}{W_A^O}$ as the relative attractiveness of integration and study the effect of c on this ratio.
-As previously mentioned, we focus in the main text on the scenario in which the HQ manager A maximizes her own welfare, but show in Appendix A.2 that our results remain in tact if we allow for lump-sum transfers under outsourcing and define the relative attractiveness of integration as $\Theta(c) \equiv \frac{W_A^I}{W_O}$, where $W^O = W_A^O + W_B^O$.
+Formally, using (7) and (11), our baseline measure for the relative attractiveness of integration reads: